 - Specific projects.
 Create Snippets for a temporary project, maybe a writing project or report which uses lots of specific terminology.
 Create a Snippet Group you can turn on and off when needed.

 Keeping Snippet Group topical will help you find Snippets.
 It’s also easier to share Snippet Groups when they are already focused on just the specific topic you want to share.

 Just a couple of characters in front of the rest of the abbreviation will help keep the abbreviations orderly.
 Set a Prefix for the whole Snippet Group.
 Pair the prefix to the topic of the Snippet Group.

-Example: Support team using app platform to for troubleshooting customer replies
+- Example: Support team using app platform for troubleshooting customer replies

 - mac.restart, mac.install

 You could also use special characters for the abbreviation.
 This is another way to ensure you don’t type an abbreviation by accident, or you could use delimiters to expand.
 You can also double the first letter of the abbreviation.

 - @boss = bosses email address

 - ccac = Customer Acquisition Cost

 - Use a random first letter (this is easier to use on a mobile device)